Walt Maddox: 2011 Tuscaloosa tornado

 On April 27, 2011, a large EF4 tornado struck Tuscaloosa and Birmingham, killing 44 people in Tuscaloosa County and inflicting $927 million in damage to the city.
 The tornado, part of the 2011 Super Outbreak, was the second significant tornado to affect the city that month, as an EF3 tornado struck a similar part of the city on April 15.
 On April 29, Maddox toured the April 27 tornado damage with public officials including President Barack Obama and Governor Robert J. Bentley.

 The tornado destroyed 12% of the city; it severely damaged or destroyed approximately 5,300 homes and businesses.
 Maddox was widely praised for his leadership in the aftermath of the storm.
 The Wall Street Journal described the Tuscaloosa disaster response as an attempt to "courageously create a showpiece" of "unique neighborhoods that are healthy, safe, accessible, connected, and sustainable."

+Municipal Leader of the Year

+American City and County, a publication for local and state governmental officials, named Maddox Municipal Leader of the Year in 2012.
+One of more than 100 nominees across the country, Maddox was nominated by leaders at the University of Alabama, noting his work in the wake of the April 27, 2011 tornado.
+The application referenced his creation of a disaster plan, periodic training between different governmental entities, his creation of the Tuscaloosa Forward plan, which helped the city obtain grants and other funding needed during recovery, as well as the securing of adequate shelter and the disbursement of supplies at aid stations for victims.

+Core Beliefs

+Four core beliefs coupled with a standard of excellence serve as the cornerstone of Maddox's leadership approach:

+"Our standard of excellence: to be the most accountable, innovative and effectively managed city in the United States."